johir95/Voice-Signal-Processing-using-Matlab/README.md

 - ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) `Abstract `

-Here we will proceed to record 3 distinct voices.Two male and one female.
-Then we will pass them through a lowpass filter.
-After that these recordings will be modulated , it is to be noted that each of the recordings will be modulated using carrier signals of varying frequency.
-After that they will be sent through a common channel.
-The recordings will then be passed through a band pass filter and demodulated afterwards.Soon after the original messege signal which is the initial voice recording will be reconstructed.
+This project encompasses the modulation, transmission, and demodulation of three distinct voice recordings through a common channel.
+Initially, the voice recordings are converted into message signals, filtered through a low pass filter, and modulated with carrier signals of varying frequencies.
+These modulated signals are multiplexed for transmission and subsequently passed through a band pass filter for demodulation.
+Through demodulation, the original message signals are reconstructed.
+The project involved extensive MATLAB coding and troubleshooting to address issues such as signal noise and modulation clarity.
+Despite challenges, the project successfully achieved its objectives, demonstrating effective modulation and demodulation techniques for voice transmission.

 - ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) `Methodology `